chiarastrozzii/perception_task/README.md

 | **r** |  *Reset* | Resets all modes. |
 | **ESC** |  *Exit* | Closes all windows. |

-It's important to run the cone detection before the edge visualization, since the latter is based on the former.
+It's important to run the cone detection before the edge visualization, since the latter depends on the former.

 ---